EGYPT – Northeast & Sinai

 I then stayed at My Hostel for the next 6 nights to go diving and repeat my PADI advanced diver course.

 DAHAB (pop 15,000) is a small Egyptian town on the southeast coast of the Sinai Peninsula in Egypt, approximately 80 km (50 mi) northeast of Sharm el-Sheikh.
 Formerly a Bedouin fishing village, Dahab is now considered to be one of Egypt’s most treasured diving destinations.
 Following the Six-Day War, Sinai was occupied by Israel.
 The Sinai Peninsula was restored to Egyptian rule under the Egypt–Israel Peace Treaty in 1982.
-Egypt’s former president, Hosni Mubarak helped the arrival of many local and international tourism companies, hotel chains, and the establishment of many other ancillary facilities has since made the town resorts a popular destination with tourists.
+Egypt’s former president, Hosni Mubarak helped the arrival of many local and international tourism companies, and hotel chains, and the establishment of many other ancillary facilities has since made the town resorts a popular destination with tourists.
 Dahab is served by Sharm el-Sheikh International Airport.
 Masbat (within Dahab) is a popular diving destination, and there are many (50+) dive centers located within Dahab.
 Most of Dahab’s diving spots are shore dives.

 Dahab can be divided into three major parts.
 Masbat, which includes the Bedouin village Asalah, is in the north.
-South of Masbat is Mashraba, which is more touristic and has considerably more hotels.
+South of Masbat is Mashraba, which is more tourist and has considerably more hotels.
 In the southwest is Medina which includes the Laguna area, famous for its excellent shallow-water windsurfing.

 Dahab attracts large numbers of tourists.
 It is world-renowned for its windsurfing.
 Reliable winds provide superb flat-water conditions inside Dahab’s sand spit.
-Further away from shore, wavy conditions couple with strong winds to provide formidable conditions for keen windsurfers.
+Further away from shore, wavy conditions coupled with strong winds provide formidable conditions for keen windsurfers.
 However, in recent years, the lagoon inside the sand spit has been overtaken by kitesurfers, with two Russian-owned schools opening right on the beach.
-SCUBA diving, free-diving, and snorkeling are also popular activities with many reefs immediately adjacent to waterfront hotels.
+SCUBA diving, free-diving, and snorkelling are also popular activities with many reefs immediately adjacent to waterfront hotels.
 The nearby Blue Hole (nicknamed “The World’s Most Dangerous Diving Site”) and Canyon are internationally famous dive spots.
-The increasing destruction of coral from reckless divers/dive centres diving is a pressing issue that is causing some worry, sparking the need to regulate dive centers more thoroughly.
+The increasing destruction of coral by reckless divers/dive centres diving is a pressing issue that is causing some worry, sparking the need to regulate dive centers more thoroughly.

 Land-based activities include rock climbing, camel riding, horse riding, cycling, mountain biking trips, jeep, and quad bike trips.
 Mount Sinai is a two-hour drive, with Saint Catherine’s Monastery being a popular tourist destination.